Last updated: February 3, 2021

 - Contacting the Department of Health if a student or staff member is positive.

-The health department expects that every school that wants to open to in-person instruction will have a written safety plan that outlines the changes in place to minimize transmission of COVID-19.
+The health department expects that every school that opens to in-person instruction will have a written safety plan that outlines the changes in place to minimize transmission of COVID-19.
 The plan will be reviewed within 2 business days and those that appropriately address all the elements of federal (CDC) and state (MSDE) guidance can reopen.
 For those with deficiencies in their plan, the department will work with those schools to improve their plans so that they can safely reopen on time.
-For those that choose not to open to in-person instruction at this time, a plan can be submitted a plan now or at a later date at least 14 days prior to re-opening.

 For the list of nonpublic schools with approved plans, click here.